gulfamh1999-afk/qube-predict-ui/README.md

 # 📚 Citation

-If you use QUBE Predict in your research, please cite the repository:
+If you use QUBE Predict in your research, please cite:

 ```bibtex
 @software{qube_predict,